archlinux/arch-rebuild-order/README.md

 ## Limitations

 * `testing` and `community-testing` repositories are not included.
-* Rebuilder expects an up-to-date syncdb and does not provide warming if it is not.
+* Rebuilder expects an up-to-date syncdb and does not provide warning if it is not.